Short rotation coppice: Greenhouse gases

 SRC has a low greenhouse gas impact as any carbon dioxide released in power generation will have been sequestered by the plantation over just a few years.
-Some carbon may also be stored in the soil, however the extent of this carbon storage is dependent on the carbon content of the soil to begin with.
+Some carbon may also be stored in the soil; however, the extent of this carbon storage is dependent on the carbon content of the soil to begin with.

-The carbon costs associated with SRC are: the planting, farming and chipping of the SRC plantation, generally done with fossil fuel powered machinery; the crops require herbicides during establishment, fertiliser throughout growth, and occasional pesticide treatment – these chemicals require substantial amounts of energy and potential fossil fuel usage through manufacture.
-In general, the environmental contribution of the short rotation plantations of willow can be considered positive towards the environment when compared to other agricultural options even when alternative energetic uses are considered.
+The carbon costs associated with SRC are: the planting, farming and chipping of the SRC plantation, generally done with fossil fuel-powered machinery; the crops require herbicides during establishment, fertiliser throughout growth, and occasional pesticide treatment – these chemicals require substantial amounts of energy and potential fossil fuel usage through manufacture.
+In general, the environmental contribution of the short-rotation plantations of willow can be considered positive for the environment when compared to other agricultural options, even when alternative energy uses are considered.

-Furthermore, willow and poplar SRC offer an alternative use to intense drained farm land.
-If the drainage of these sides would be decreased, this would support a positive impact on the CO_{2} balance.
-In addition, a use of moist location could avoid negative effects on the local water-balance as well as sensitive ecosystems.
+Willow and poplar SRC also offer an alternative use for intensely drained farmland.
+Decreasing drainage of these sites can support a positive impact on the CO_{2} balance.
+Use of a moist location could also avoid negative effects on the local water balance and sensitive ecosystems.

 Electricity or heat from SRC provides between three and six times the CO_{2} reduction per pound that can be obtained from bioethanol from cereal crops.
 However, the reduction in CO_{2} emissions is slightly lower than grass energy crops such as Miscanthus grass due to higher maintenance costs.